Lobo Course Placement

 General Information

-LCPis a free tool that helps determine course placement for English, Math, and Reading.
+LCPis a free tool that helps determine course placement for English and Reading.
 It is used along with other assessments, including ACT, SAT, Dual Credit, Transfer Work, AP, IB, etc. It is non-proctored, self-paced, and online.

-Current or incoming transfer students wishing to challenge their current placement level are welcome to take LCP.
+Current or incoming transfer students who don't have placement information or are wishing to challenge their current placement level are welcome to take LCP.
 This should first be discussed with their academic advisor to ensure the correct tool is taken.

 What are the benefits?